AJMartel/PSShell/README.md

 ### Release 2.0 - How to Compile it:

 To compile PSShell 2.0 you need to import this project within Microsoft Visual Studio.
 If you don't have access to a Visual Studio installation stick with version 1.0 for now.
-See below hot to build it with csc.exe.
+See below how to build it with csc.exe.

 Since PSShell 2.0 uses [Unmanaged Exports](https://sites.google.com/site/robertgiesecke/Home/uploads/unmanagedexports) from Robert Giesecke follow the steps below to build the project.